albertpatterson/chrome-extension-starter/README.md

 # Webpack-Chrome-Extension-Seed

 a seed for a chrome extension using webpack

 ## Usage

 Fork this repo and use it as a starting point for a chrome extension

 ## development

-* build the project (prod mode): `npm run build`
+- build the project (prod mode): `npm run build`
-* connect the live reload server (to automatically reload the extension during development): `npm run connect-and-listen`
-  * this seems to fail if the dev tools are open for the background script
-* build the project and watch for source file changes (performs a live reload): `npm run watch`
+- build the project (dev mode): `npm run build-dev`
-* build the project (dev mode): `npm run build-dev`
+- build the project in dev mode, watch for changes and automatically rebuild and reload the extension. `npm run watch`
+  - Note that the extension should be loaded AFTER running this command for automatic reloading to work correctly.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details